-- 1. The European Banking Authority (hereinafter "EBA"), European Insurance and Occupational Pensions Authority (hereinafter "EIOPA") and European Securities and Markets Authority (hereinafter "ESMA") shall provide a joint opinion on the money laundering and terrorist financing risks affecting the internal market. - The opinion shall be provided within 2 years from the date of entry into force of this Directive. - 2.
-The Commission shall make the opinion available to assist Member States and obliged entities to identify, manage and mitigate the risk of money laundering and terrorist financing. - 3.
-The Commission shall coordinate work at the EU level on the identification, understanding and assessment of money laundering and terrorist financing risks affecting the internal market and related to specific cross-border phenomena and shall draw up a report on these.
-The Commission shall take into account the joint opinion by EBA, EIOPA and ESMA, referred to in paragraph 1 of this Article, when available, and involve the Expert Group on Money Laundering and Terrorist Financing, representatives from Member States' FIUs and other EU level bodies where appropriate. - 4.
-The report shall be published within two years from the date of entry into force of this Directive.
-Subsequent reports shall be published periodically, if necessary. - 5.
+- 1. The European Banking Authority (hereinafter "EBA"), European Insurance and Occupational Pensions Authority (hereinafter "EIOPA") and European Securities and Markets Authority (hereinafter "ESMA") shall provide a joint opinion on the money laundering and terrorist financing risks affecting the EU financial sector. - The first opinion shall be provided by ...
+[18 months from the date of entry into force of this Directive] and subsequent opinions shall be provided as necessary. - 2.
+The Commission shall make the opinions referred to in paragraph 1 available to assist Member States and obliged entities to identify, manage and mitigate the risk of money laundering and terrorist financing. - 3. deleted - 4. deleted - 5.
 The Commission shall make recommendations to Member States on the measures suitable for addressing the identified risks.
 In case Member States decide not to apply any of the recommendations in their national AML/CFT regimes they shall notify the Commission thereof and provide a justification for such a decision.

 - 1. Each Member State shall take appropriate steps to identify, assess, understand and mitigate the money laundering and terrorist financing risks affecting it, and keep the assessment upto-date. - 2.
 Each Member State shall designate an authority or establish a mechanism to co-ordinate the national response to the risks referred to in paragraph 1.
 The identity of that authority or the description of the mechanism shall be notified to the Commission, EBA, EIOPA and ESMA and other Member States. - 3.
-In carrying out the assessments referred to in paragraph 1, Member States may make use of the opinion referred to in Article 6(1) and shall take into account the findings of the report referred to in Article 6(3). - 4.
-Each Member State shall carry out the assessment referred to in paragraph 1 and: - (a) use the assessment(s) to improve its anti-money laundering and combating terrorist financing regime, in particular by identifying any areas where obliged entities shall apply enhanced measures and, where appropriate, specifying the measures to be taken; - (b) use the assessment(s) to assist it in the allocation and prioritisation of resources to combat money laundering and terrorist financing; - (c) make appropriate information available to obliged entities to carry out their own money laundering and terrorist financing risk assessments. - 5.
-Member States shall make the results of their risk assessments available to the other Member States, the Commission, and EBA, EIOPA and ESMA [...].
+In carrying out the assessments referred to in paragraph 1, Member States may make use of the opinion referred to in Article 6(1) and the findings of the report referred to in Article 6(-1). - 4.
+Each Member State shall carry out the assessment referred to in paragraph 1 and: - (a) use the assessment(s) to improve its anti-money laundering and combating terrorist financing AML/CFT regime, in particular by identifying any areas where obliged entities shall apply enhanced measures and, where appropriate, specifying the measures to be taken; - (b) use the assessment(s) to assist it in the allocation and prioritisation of resources to combat money laundering and terrorist financing; - (c) make appropriate information available to obliged entities to carry out their own money laundering and terrorist financing risk assessments. - 5.
+Member States shall make the results of their risk assessments available to the other Member States, the Commission, and EBA, EIOPA and ESMA.